Cycling up Alpe d’Huez – what’s it like?

 - The “Tour de France” finish line (1,500m further up the climb)

 We didn’t particularly notice the traffic much either.
-It was a quiet time of year, but any traffic we did see was going slow enough and was giving the cyclists a wide berth.
+It was a quiet time of year.
+Any traffic we did see was going slow enough and was giving the cyclists a wide berth.
 Also the number of us out on the road gave us a great feeling of “safety in numbers” too so no problems for us there.

 With just one bend to go I could sense the looming village of Alpe d’Huez above me with the gradient thankfully lessening off.
 One last false summit to go and I was then cresting the final hill before riding past the “tourist” finish line between the Cycle Huez shop and Bar L’Indiana.
 25m further on to the right being the “tourist” podium and a well deserved photo opportunity.